 Where can I get help?

 Call 2-1-1 Maryland if you need financial help to pay your rent.
 Their staff will ask for your zip code and refer you to places in your area that help with rental payments.
 Staff at 2-1-1 may also refer you to assistance, with food, utilities, temporary housing, job training, and other services.
 Simply dial 211 on your phone or search their database.

 Many Maryland cities and counties have started rental assistance programs.
-Contact your local city or county government for more information.
+Visit this page for a list of where to apply by county.